dev-spm/VersionControl/README.md

 - **How to merge code**
 - I generally like to merge master into the development first so that if there are any conflicts, I can resolve in the development branch itself and my master remains clean.
 - **Steps to merge branch**
-- Lets consider a branch feature merge to master
+- Let's consider a branch myBranch merge to master
 - If you are on other branch then checkout to master first and update the code by git pull
 - git checkout master
 - git pull
-- git checkout feature
+- git checkout myBranch
 - git pull
 - git merge master
 - One line to merge if feature and master branch have updated code.
-- git merge feature main
+- git merge myBranch main

 ## Git Rebase
 - Rebasing is a process to reapply commits on top of another base trip.
 It is used to apply a sequence of commits from distinct branches into a final commit.
 It is an alternative of git merge command.
 It is a linear process of merging.